-- Aircraft design
+- ➤ Aircraft design

-- ➤ Roller coaster construction
+- Roller coaster construction

-- > 3D and CNC router printing

 - Rockets

-- Pneumatic and hydraulic systems

 - Robotics

 - Motor racing

+- ➤ Coding

-- Coding scientific experiments
+- > Scientific experiments

 - Electronics and circuits

 The projects completed by students in collaboration with community STEM based businesses.
 In accordance with Workplace Health and Safety students are required to wear safety glasses and approved fully enclosed leather shoes to be present and participate in practical lessons at all times.